open-contracting/deploy/docs/deploy/create_server.rst

    #.
 Select a *Next: Networking >*
    #.
 Set *Virtual Network* to *SensibleName-vnet (e.g. kingfisher-vnet)*
    #.
-Set *Subnet* to use an IP range that does not overlap an already exisitng *Virtual Machine* in the same *Resource Group*
+Set *Subnet* to use an IP range that does not overlap an already existing *Virtual Machine* in the same *Resource Group*
    #.
 Set *Public IP* to * Use the server’s FQDN (e.g. ocp25.open-contracting.org)*
    #.
 Set *NIC network security group* to *Advanced*
       #.
 Click *Create new*